BijoyKM/farmorganiks/README.md

     3. Choose a radio button stating the purpose of the form filled.
     4. Text box with column and rows to enter a brief description.
 For eg. if a Collection order is placed, provide the names of produce or if Farm Trip booking is required, provide the date and time, with the number of attendees.

+*   When mouse is hovered on any text boxes in the form, the border changes its colour from black to green.

 *   The Form container has a border of different green shades similar to the other containers.
 The Form container is responsive as the screen size reduces, the form container's size also reflects accordingly.
 The Text box properties are responsive as well as the number of columns and rows reduces as the screen size reduces.